jgj1018/TIL/Books/Peopleware_Productive_Projects_and_Teams_Third_Edition.md

 ### Part II: The Office Environment

 - There are a million ways to lose a workday, but not even a single way to get one back.

+### 8. “You Never Get Anything Done around Here between 9 and 5.”

+- A disturbing possibility is that overtime is not so much a means to increase the quantity of work time as to improve its average quality

+- All the more discouraging is that the manager wasn’t even particularly embarrassed about failing to take steps to improve the environment

+- People who had ten years of experience did not outperform those with two years of experience.

+- There was a very weak relationship between salary and performance

+- While this 10 to 1 productivity differential among programmers is understandable, there is also a 10 to 1 difference in productivity among software organizations.

+-  Over the whole sample, the best organization (the one with the best average performance of its representatives) worked more than ten times faster than the worst organization.

+- The top quartile, those who did the exercise most rapidly and effectively, work in space that is substantially different from that of the bottom quartile.

+- The data presented above does not exactly prove that a better workplace will help people to perform better.
+It may only indicate that people who perform better tend to gravitate toward organizations that provide a better workplace.

+### 9. Saving Money on Space

+- the savings of a cost-reduced workplace are attractive, but compared to what?
+The obvious answer is that the savings have to be compared to the risk of lost effectiveness.